varunyn/sonarQube_workshop/LabGuide400.md

 EOF
 ```

-NOTE: Replace the IP address with the IP address of your compute image, docker image name from your docker hub.
+NOTE: Replace the IP address with the IP address of your JavaWebService compute image created in lab 050, docker image name from your docker hub.

 - Paste the commands in Unix Shell and click **Save**.